ys2843/chrome-extension-youtube-controller/README.md

 #  chrome-extension-youtube-controller

+This project contains 3 parts:

++ Convinient global Keyboard control of youtube (previous/next/like/stop)
++ Hourly video recommendation based on user's behavior (show interest to a video by watching 90%, or hit like button, or hit subscribe button, more behavior will be count in the future)
++ Ad filter (in progress)

-Problems met in developing this project:
+#### Problems met in developing this project:

 + Notifications
   + If id is static, new notification will not shown but is updated.